How Social Environmental Responsibility Fights Social Challenges

 Today many consumers are more demanding than ever before.
-They want to purchase from an honest corporation that actively looks at ways to solve many of the world’s social challenges.
+They want to purchase from an honest corporation that seeks ways to solve many of the world’s social challenges.

-In other words, today, corporations are being forced to be more socially environmentally responsible than ever before.
+In other words, today, corporations are forced to be more socially and environmentally responsible than ever.

 The reason is that people want to buy from, work with, and be part of an organization that cares.

-It is no longer just about profit; it’s also about what a company is doing to protect the environment or help others.
+It is no longer just about profit; it’s also about what a company does to protect the environment or help others.
 People want to work with, buy from, or be part of an organization that cares and makes that caring part of their focus – not just company profits.

 I see this as a trend that will continue and be more critical for companies, individuals, and brands to show they care not just about the environment but also about others.

 One reason why Social Environment Responsibility is so essential is that it can also help alleviate poverty.
-If a company pollutes an area so that farmers cannot grow their crops, those farmers will not survive, and the pollution will eventually drive the farmers into poverty.
+If a company pollutes an area so that farmers cannot grow their crops, those farmers will not survive, and the pollution will eventually drive them into poverty.

-Heavily polluted world areas can cause individuals to be prone to a host of diseases.
+Heavily polluted world areas can cause individuals to be prone to various diseases.
 These diseases can include skin cancers due to the harsh sun rays.

-Exposure to toxic and other chemicals can lead to a host of cancers and other physical problems.
+Exposure to toxins and other chemicals can lead to various cancers and other physical problems.
 Included in this are many mental and developmental problems caused by our environment.

-There is a very long list of environmental factors that can lead to many diseases.
+A very long list of environmental factors can lead to many diseases.
 In many cases, many of these diseases were hardly seen years ago but are prevalent today.

 This means that an individual may not work as they are suffering from a disease caused by the environment, or they may be able to work but not as effectively as they once did.

-Ethical sourcing is about a company having a Social Environmental Responsibility in their source and manufacturing products.
-Ethical sourcing is the process of sourcing that ensures the products made are obtained through responsible and sustainable methods.
+Ethical sourcing is a company having a Social Environmental Responsibility in their source and manufacturing products.
+Ethical sourcing is the process that ensures the products made are obtained through responsible and sustainable methods.

-In other words, it is ensuring that a company does not contribute to climate change and environmental issues through its sourcing of products.
+In other words, it ensures that a company does not contribute to climate change and environmental issues by sourcing products.
 This could include everything from working with companies they know are polluting the environment and doing nothing about it.

 A company concerned with Social Environmental Responsibility would also be involved with ethical sourcing that ensures factory safety, labor rights, and other social issues.
 In our industry, it would mean that they would work with suppliers that they know are concerned with the quality of the product and the environment.

 In a recent poll, 71% of consumers felt that companies needed to be more responsible to ensure the suppliers abide by an ethical code of conduct.
-In other words, they wanted to be sure that they were buying from brands, companies, and others that had social-environmental responsibility.
+In other words, they wanted to be sure that they were buying from brands, companies, and others with social-environmental responsibility.

 In this same survey, almost 70 % of the respondents also said that a company should be more accountable for its entire supply chain.
 This survey tells us that the trend of social-environmental responsibility is here to stay and that brands, companies, and individuals need to look at and review their social environmental responsibility.

-At Mondoro, we believe in having a Social Environmental Responsibility, which includes ethical sourcing and balancing profits with the environment.
-We believe that if every company, large and small, would take the same attitude and look at the same things, this would help make a massive change throughout the world.
+At Mondoro, we believe in having Social Environmental Responsibility, which includes ethical sourcing and balancing profits with the environment.
+We believe that if every company, large and small, would take the same attitude and look at the same things, this would help make a massive change worldwide.

 If you are interested in seeing how Mondoro can help you manufacture socially responsible home decor or home furnishing products – we would love to talk to you to see how we can help you.